connectedblue/uncountable-content/content/thoughts-2743.md

 <p>In the cities the decline of the horse was swift.
-In 1901 there was 1 motor taxi in London.
+In 1901 there was just a single motor taxi in London.
 By 1914, the last horse drawn omnibus was taken out of service and 9,000 taxis were on the streets.</p>